qqanton/coinmarketcapdata_export/README.md

 # Coinmarketcap Price Data Export

-The script that builds upon a modified coinmarket scraper (https://github.com/jhogan4288/coinmarketcap-history).
+The script that builds upon a modified coinmarketcap scraper (https://github.com/jhogan4288/coinmarketcap-history).
 It allows to export CSV's of price data on multiple cryptocurrencies listed on coinmarketcap.

 # Installation